 And he feared Kenya would feel an impact from economic woes in the eurozone - as it had during the global financial crisis.

-Mr Odinga also talked about his country's struggle against corruption.'Not remote'
+Mr Odinga also talked about his country's struggle against corruption.

 Large swaths of European airspace was closed in April and May, due to a volcanic eruption in Iceland - and this had economic ramifications thousands of miles away.

 In east Africa, much of Kenya's economy ground to a halt as tourists were unable to fly in - and exports like flowers and agricultural produce wilted on the runway.

 Mr Odinga told World Business News he was worried about recent and current events in Europe - especially the spiralling debt crisis in countries such as Greece and Spain.

 "We are very concerned considering the experience we had two years ago during the economic meltdown," he said.

 "Initially it was felt that we were remote from the international system but we were badly affected when prices of our commodities and demand went down."